Particular/docs.particular.net/nservicebus/containers/index.md

 ## Plugging in the container

-If a specific container is not already supported by create a plugin centering around the `IContainer` abstraction.
+If a specific container is not already supported, then create a plugin using the `IContainer` abstraction.
 Once this is created and registered, NServiceBus will use the custom container to look up its own dependencies.

 snippet:CustomContainers